***WORLD PREMIERE***

-Black mothers are dying in childbirth at staggering rates, and in the midst of a global pandemic and a national race reckoning, black midwives around the country are opening birth centers and demanding justice for Black mothers.
+Black mothers are dying in childbirth at staggering rates, and in the midst of a national race reckoning, black midwives around the country are opening birth centers and demanding justice for Black mothers.

 Jenny Callaghan is a talent manager and producer, with a focus on diverse storytellers in the comedy space and beyond.
 A recent fellow of the Producers Guild of America 2020 Power of Diversity Master Workshop, she launched JGC Management in 2019 to be a part of the change for diverse representation in media.
 As a day-to-day manager for comedians Gabriel “Fluffy" Iglesias and Jo Koy she was instrumental in the production and marketing process of 7 comedy specials (including a stand-up film) and several unscripted and scripted series.